 What does Udemy do?

 Udemy is an online platform with over 100k courses in a variety of subjects including development, design, IT & software, and marketing.
 Their courses range in specifics.
 Some focus on tools and languages, while others are “complete courses” to learn an entirely new topic.
 Courses range in length, experience level, features, and price.
 Users can filter based on these variables so that they find courses that fit their needs.

 When users purchase a course, they gain access to pre-recorded videos as well as related articles and resources.
 These help them understand what they are learning.
-After completion, students are given a certificate of completion.
-Though, many of the courses do not have a project to denote success in the program, so these certificates are often not accredited.
+After finishing the course, students receive a certificate of completion.
+However, many of the courses do not have a project to denote success in the program, so these certificates are often not accredited.